-Just off Via Duomo, Via dei Tribunali runs past the San Lorenzo Maggiore Archaeological Site and Napoli Underground; both well worth the entry fee.
-One block to the south, Via San Biagio dei Librai runs from Via Duomo to the Cathedral Santa Chiara and its famous majolica tile mosaics.
+Just off Via Duomo, Via Dei Tribunali runs past the San Lorenzo Maggiore Archaeological Site and Napoli Underground; both well worth the entry fee.
+One block to the south, Via San Biagio dei Librai, runs from Via Duomo to the Cathedral Santa Chiara and its famous majolica tile mosaics.
 Tucked between these two streets is Via San Gregorio Armeno, the street of the Nativity scenes, famous for the craftsmen who sculpt the tiny buildings and detailed figurines for the Neapolitan cribs (presepe).
-This street may glow brightest during the Christmas Market , but the shops are open all year long.
+This street may glow brightest during the Christmas Market, but the shops are open all year long.

 In these narrow roads, shop wares spill out into the street, leaving just enough room for a car to squeak by with a honking horn as pedestrians scatter into alleys and doorways.
 The tall, crowded buildings cast long shadows over the streets, a relief from the hot sun.
 Shop signs are almost non-existent.
-Owners lean in doorways chatting with neighbours or work at craft tables tucked in the back.
+Owners lean in doorways chatting with neighbors or work at craft tables tucked in the back.
 A lucky tourist gaining a good vantage point can spend hours watching the transformation of wood and clay into masks and toys.

 Among this jostle, here are my ten best finds for a Naples souvenir:

 Crèche Pieces – Shelf after shelf filled with tiny doll-sized goods cover the walls of small alleys and crèche stores.
 Some are individual accessories meant to adorn your own home-made crèche: apples in baskets, wet dogs about to shake, pots and pans as big as my pinkie nail.
-Others are complete scenes: a girl drawing water from a well, a woman selling cakes, a boy stealing pies, a baker who turns on a clockwork stage to place his dough in a brick oven, a girl who bends to kiss her sweetheart.
+Others are entire scenes: a girl drawing water from a well, a woman selling cakes, a boy stealing pies, a baker who turns on a clockwork stage to place his dough in a brick oven, a girl who bends to kiss her sweetheart.
 To purchase a full crib, prices start around 45€, but I found a wood-carved bed the right size for a niece’s doll for 6€.
 A set of small kitchen supplies in terracotta would have cost 12€.
 A terracotta Michael Jackson sold for 20€.
 Elvis had no price.

-Masquerade Masks – A wide variety of masks are available for purchase, including: long-beaked plague doctor masks, demon faces, cherub smiles, and stoic faces made of leather.
+Masquerade Masks – A wide variety of masks are available for purchase, including long-beaked plague doctor masks, demon faces, cherub smiles, and stoic faces made of leather.
 You will also find hand-painted papier-maché masks which hang on long black ribbons from store ceilings and overhangs, crowded between strings of tambourines painted with scenes of the Amalfi Coast (3-20€ depending on size).
 A leather mask runs 30€; painted paper ones with feathers cost 10-15€.

 Christmas Ornaments – Hand blown glass globes painted with scenes of Naples and northern Europe glitter and dangle from shop ceilings like glass snowflakes.
 A nearby store boasts porcelain angels with golden wings.
-Sizes vary and prices range from 5-15€.
+Sizes vary, and prices range from 5-15€.

-Food – Interspersed with the antique stores, pizzerias and pasticcerias (pastry shops) sell fresh sfogliatelle and napoletano pizzas.
-While you can’t bring these items home, you should definitely indulge, for the memories alone will serve as a souvenir.
+Food – Interspersed with the antique stores, pizzerias, and pasticcerias (pastry shops) sell fresh sfogliatelle and napoletano pizzas.
+While you can’t bring these items home, you should indulge, for the memories alone will serve as a souvenir.
 For your friends and family, consider cooking supplies and liquor to share.
-Pastas in Italian flag colors, lemon-shaped bottles of limoncello, and local olive oils spill off the shelves in the yellow-tinted pasta shops.
+Pasta in Italian flag colors, lemon-shaped bottles of limoncello, and local olive oils spill off the shelves in the yellow-tinted pasta shops.
 Store owners offer tastes of chocolates and free shots of limoncello.
 A bag of spaghetti or tri-colored rotini will sell for 3€, while limoncello comes in varying sizes and qualities from 3-12€.
 Homemade lemon candies are 4-6€.